hilbertcube/Chladni-Patterns-Generator/README.md

 > which includes the flexural rigidity constant $\nu$, $E$ is young's modulus, and $h$ is the thickness of the plate.
 >
 > Read more about this topic in this [paper](https://arxiv.org/abs/2008.01693).

+## Contribution

+This code is distributed under the MIT license.
+Feel free to modify it and submit a pull request.

+> [!IMPORTANT]
+> What I'm looking for: Please ensure accuracy with respect to the mathematical model.